 - The goal of the Girls’ Developmental Scholarship, supported and provided by GUM, is to give new or developing U-20 girls’ club teams the funding to succeed as a team and participate at the Youth Club Championships (YCC) in order to ultimately help grow the girls’ division.

 Who do I contact if I have a concern, question or idea related to equity, diversity, or inclusion?

-You can reach the co-chairs of the EDI Team (Stacey Waldrup and Larry Melton) at email@example.com.
+You can reach the co-chairs of the EDI Team (Stacey Waldrup and Dana Jefferson) at firstname.lastname@example.org.